Equitability and explosive synchronisation in multiplex and higher-order networks: Conclusions

-Finally, using the quotient dynamics, we also show that equitable solutions exists for any pre-determined clustering structure (even though we cannot say anything in general about their stability), paving the way for control applications in clustering engineering and control on arbitrary systems.
+Finally, using the quotient dynamics, we also show that equitable solutions exists for any pre-determined clustering structure, paving the way for control applications in clustering engineering and control on arbitrary systems.

+There are limitations to our approach, for instance when there are linear dependencies between coupling functions either overall, or when restricted to some synchronised solutions: such generic solutions can exists without equitability of the underlying partition.
+(For a concrete example, inspired by the natural coupling in \cite{gambuzza2021stability}, see the SI.)
+Again, such solutions are not `generic enough' as they depend on linear dependencies of the coupling functions.

 Our work focuses on two general systems of dynamical interactions, each generalising standard pairwise (network) dynamics: multiplex (different `types' or layers of edges or pairwise interactions) and hypergraph (multi-body interactions).
 Of course, a even more general system would combine several layers of multi-body interactions --- the interested reader can easily adapt the results in our paper to such systems as needed.